Virtual care available to all Ontario Residents

 How Do You Know if You Have SIBO?

-If you suspect you have SIBO, a simple breath test can detect the gasses that are produced by the bacteria.
+If you suspect SIBO, a simple at-home breath test can detect the hydrogen and methane gases produced by the bacteria.
+At Kanata IBS Clinic we offer this test to patients across Ontario as part of your care.